11.05.2020

 Read on to

-Views from the Citadel
+Views From the Citadel

 When thinking of where you should start for a tour of Amman, the Citadel is the perfect starting point.
 Situated on the top of a hill (Jabal Al Qala’a) in the middle of downtown Amman, the Citadel has a beautiful 360-degree view of Amman, 850 meters above sea level.
 As well as the beautiful views, you can bask in various architectural remains as it is an excavation site for many different civilizations that once inhabited the area.